 Instead, you need to optimize your YouTube videos for SEO using a variety of techniques, all easily accomplished with just a few steps.
 The more you optimize, the more opportunities your video will have at ranking higher, letting more people see it.

-How to Optimize Your YouTube Video for SEO
+6 Ways to Improve Your YouTube Videos for SEO

 With so much content on the internet, it’s hard to make your videos standout.
 But just like optimizing your website with SEO using similar tactics on your YouTube videos can help bump up your ranking.
 Like Google, YouTube uses SEO to help target the audience you want and need.
 The more specific you are with keywords and descriptions the more likely your video will be seen by your targeted audience.